errortek/UltraTextEdit-UWP/UTE UWP+/Assets/Changelogs/Latest.md

-- Introduce document templates
-- Make the titlebar draggable
-- UI redesign, with an overhauled textbox and status bar
+- Add "New" page to Home Menu
+- Fix overflowing text bugs in the Help menu of the Ribbon
-- Localization fixes
+- Update dependencies
 - Introduce a new certificate